rasmartins/typemux/examples/openapi-import/README.md

 ## Use Cases

-1. **API Unification**: Convert REST APIs to TypeMux for multi-format generation
+1. **API Unification**: Convert REST APIs to TypeMUX for multi-format generation
 2. **gRPC from REST**: Import OpenAPI specs and generate gRPC/Protobuf services
 3. **GraphQL from REST**: Generate GraphQL schemas from existing REST APIs
-4. **Schema Migration**: Modernize legacy OpenAPI specs with TypeMux
+4. **Schema Migration**: Modernize legacy OpenAPI specs with TypeMUX
 5. **Multi-Protocol Services**: Support REST, gRPC, and GraphQL from one schema

 ## Testing with Real-World Specs